 We offer a variety rental options if you are looking to host a corporate outing, party, or if you want extra practice time.
 Please contact firstname.lastname@example.org for ice availability.

 Single Sheet Rental

-- If you have 8-10 people, your group can learn (first timers), practice or play if all have prior curling experience.
-If we have 10 or more spots available for "learn to curl" feel free to register online.
+- If you have 8-10 people, your group can participate in a Learn-to-Curl, or use it for practice time.
+When we have 10 or more spots available for "Learn to Curl", feel free to register online.

 - Offered when we have a sheet available

 - If you have a large group that you think would enjoy a corporate outing or family party, you can rent all 5 sheets (entire rink) for a group up to 50 people.